United for Change: Deliberative Coalition Formation to Change the Status Quo: Compromise Transitions

 \begin{lemma} In every Euclidean deliberation space, a deliberation that consists of compromise transitions and has a coalition structure $\D$ with $|\D|\ge 3$ as its terminal state is successful. \end{lemma}

 \begin{proof} For the case $d=1$ our claim follows from the proof of Theorem~\ref{thm:follow-success-1D}.
 We will now provide a proof for $d=2$; it generalizes straightforwardly to $d>2$.

-Fix a coalition structure $\D$ that contains at least three coalitions, all of which are not successful and none of which supports $r$; we will show that $\D$ is not terminal.
-Let $\d^a=(C_a, a)$ be a maximum-size coalition in $\D$ that does not support $r$.
-Let $\ell$ be the line that passes through the middle of the $a$--$r$ segment and is orthogonal to it; this line separates ${\mathbb R}^2$ into two open half-planes so that $r$ lies in one of these half-planes while all points in $\d^a$ lie in the other half-plane (see Figure~\ref{fig:euclidean}).
+Fix a coalition structure $\D$ that contains at least three non-successful coalitions none of which support $r$; we will show that $\D$ is not terminal.
+Let $\d_a=(C_a, a)$ be a maximum-size coalition in $\D$ that does not support $r$.
+Let $\ell$ be the perpendicular bisector to the $a$--$r$ segment, i.e., $\ell$ passes through the middle of the $a$--$r$ segment and is orthogonal to it.
+Note that $\ell$ separates ${\mathbb R}^2$ into two open half-planes, so that $r$ lies in one of these half-planes, while all points in $C_a$ lie in the other half-plane (see Figure~\ref{fig:euclidean}).
 Let $\ell'$ be the line that passes through~$r$ and is parallel to $\ell$.
 For a positive $\alpha$, let $\ell'_1$ be the line obtained by rotating $\ell'$ about $r$ clockwise by $\alpha$, and let $\ell'_2$ be the line obtained by rotating $\ell'$ counterclockwise by $\alpha$.
-The line $\ell'_1$ (resp. $\ell'_2$) partitions ${\mathbb R}^2$ into open half-planes $H_1$ and $H'_1$ (resp. $H_2$ and $H'_2$).
-We can choose $\alpha$ to be small enough that $\d^a\subset H_1, \d^a\subset H_2$ and so that no agent lies on $\ell'_1$ or on $\ell'_2$.
-Now, if there exists a coalition $\d^b=(C_b, b)\in \D$, $\d^b\neq \d^a$, $b\neq r$, such that $v\in H_1$ or $v\in H_2$ for some $v\in C_b$, then $r$ is not in the convex hull of $C_a$ and $v$, and hence there is a line that separates $C_a\cup\{v\}$ from $r$; by projecting $r$ onto this line, we obtain a proposal $r'$ that is approved by $v$ and all agents in $C_a$.
-Thus, there is a compromise transition in which a non-empty subset of agents in $C^{r'}_b$ joins $C_a$ to form a deliberative coalition around $r'$.
+The line $\ell'_1$ (respectively, $\ell'_2$) partitions ${\mathbb R}^2$ into open half-planes $H_1$ and $H'_1$ (respectively, $H_2$ and $H'_2$).
+We can choose $\alpha$ to be small enough so that $C_a\subset H_1, C_a\subset H_2$ and so that no agent lies on $\ell'_1$ or on $\ell'_2$.